ept221/8085-Assembler/README.md

 LXI 03B7    ; The "0x" is optional
 LXI 3B7     ; Illegal.
 16-bit constants must have four digits
 ```
+If an 8-bit constant is given where a 16-bit constant is expected, the 8-bit constant will be converted to a 16-bit constant, with the upper 8-bits all zero.

 ### Label Definitions
 Label definitions may be any string ending with a colon, where the string does not match the pattern of an 8 or 16-bit constant.